alexrobincrabbe/Brain_tumour_diagnostic/README.md

     ```
     pip3 install -r "requirements.txt"
     ```
 3. You will need an account with [kaggle](https://www.kaggle.com/) to download an API token.
-The kaggle.json file should be place in the route directory
+The kaggle.json file should be placed in the route directory
 4. To run the app:
     ```
     streamlit run app.py